Skip to content

 target remote is the traditional GDB way of debugging process or system remotely.
 However this command by itself does a limited job (80's bandwith FTW) to collect more information about the target, making the process of debugging more cumbersome.
 GEF greatly improves that state with the gef-remote command.

 📝 Note: If using GEF, gef-remote must be your way or debugging remote processes, never target remote.
-Maintainers will not provide support or help if you decide to use the traditional target remote command.
-For many reasons, you cannot use target remote alone with GEF.
+Maintainers will provide minimal support or help if you decide to use the traditional target remote command.
+For many reasons, you should not use target remote alone with GEF.
+It is still important to note that the default target remote command has been overwritten by a minimal copy gef-remote, in order to make most tools relying on this command work.

 gef-remote can function in 2 ways: